asthanegi14/Reminder/README.md

 # Reminder
-This code REMINDES you when you have to wake up, drink water, do exercise and study by giving a VOICE NOTE.
+This is reminder and it reminds you by giving a VOICE NOTE.